 - 3.1.
 AUTHORITY: This Section is enacted in accordance with the provisions of RSA 675:3. - 3.2.
 PURPOSE: The purpose of this ordinance is to provide for the orderly development of an Industrial/Commercial zone and encourage the highest and best use of the land. - 3.3.
 OBJECTIVES: The objectives are to attract industry and commerce to our Town, to broaden the tax base, expand employment opportunities and increase the activity of existing business establishments. - 3.4.
-BOUNDARIES: The Industrial/Commercial Zone consists of a single contiguous area bounded on the southerly side by the Epping/Brentwood town line beginning at the southeasterly corner of the Town of Epping, thence running westerly along the town line for its entire length and continuing along the Epping/Fremont town line to the centerline of Beede Hill Road, thence northerly along the centerline of Beede Hill Road to the southerly boundary of Route 101, thence easterly along the southerly boundary of Route 101 to the centerline of the Boston & Maine Railroad (Fremont Branch), thence northerly along said centerline to the westerly boundary of land shown as Lot 292 on Epping Tax Map 29, thence along the boundary of this lot so as to include this lot in the Industrial/Commercial Zone, thence to the centerline of Main Street southerly to the centerline of Route 125 and thence northerly along the caterly along the railroad line twelve hundred (1200) feet, thence turning and traveling easterly to a distance of fifteen hundred (1500) feet from the centerline of Route 27, thence turning and traveling easterly along the centerline of the Boston and Maine Railroad (Portsmouth Branch), thence turning southerly along the Epping/Newfields and Epping/Exeter town lines to the point of the beginning.
+BOUNDARIES: The Industrial/Commercial Zone consists of a single contiguous area bounded on the southerly side by the Epping/Brentwood town line beginning at the southeasterly corner of the Town of Epping, thence running westerly along the town line for its entire length and continuing along the Epping/Fremont town line to the centerline of Beede Hill Road, thence northerly along the centerline of Beede Hill Road to the southerly boundary of Route 101, thence easterly along the southerly boundary of Route 101 to the centerline of the Boston & - Maine Railroad (Fremont Branch), thence northerly along said centerline to the westerly boundary of land shown as Lot 292 on Epping Tax Map 29, thence along the boundary of this lot so as to include this lot in the Industrial/Commercial Zone, thence to the centerline of Main Street southerly to the centerline of Route 125 and thence northerly along the centerline of 125 to its intersection of the centerline of the Boston & Maine Railroad (Portsmouth Branch), thence turning easterly along the railroad line twelve hundred (1200) feet, thence turning and traveling northeaserly to a distance of fifteen hundred (1500) feet from the centerline of Route 27, thence turning and traveling easterly along the centerline of the Boston & Maine Railroad (Portsmouth Branch), thence turning of the Boston & Maine Railroad (Portsmouth Branch), thence turning and traveling easterly to the centerline of the Boston and Maine Railroad (Portsmouth Branch), thence turning and traveling easterly along the centerline of the Boston and Maine Railroad (Portsmouth Branch), until the Epping/Newfields town line, thence turning southerly along the Epping/Newfields and Epping/Exeter town lines to the point of the beginning.
 (Amended Town Meeting March 2006).